web-token/jwt-doc/component/jwe/loading.md

 * an algorithm manager with content encryption algorithms
 * a compression method manager.
 No compression method is needed if you do not intent to compress the payload.

-In the following example, we will use the same assumptions as the ones used during the [JWS Creation process](creation.md).
+In the following example, we will use the same assumptions as the ones used during the [JWE Creation process](creation.md).

 ```php
 <?php